timisted/TIManagedObjectExtensions/README.markdown

 #TIManagedObjectExtensions
-*A category on NSManagedObject to facilitate easy fetching and counting of objects with Core Data *
+*A category on NSManagedObject to facilitate easy creation, fetching and counting of objects with Core Data *

 Tim Isted
 [http://www.timisted.net](http://www.timisted.net)